angezid/advanced-mark.js-playground/README.md

 Note:
 - due to limitations of the standard library, the next/previous buttons functionality with `acrossElements` option may not work as expected in the Text mode.
-- dealing with big Html content is slow, especially in Html mode, so I added some limits on syntax/matches highlighting
-- if you change `mark` element name, highlighting of matches won't work in the Html mode.

 Warning:
 - currently there is no protection on unsaved state on the browser reload or on load from local storage.